nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 ## How To Get Started

-It can be overwhelming to put together a whole look.
+Listen, I'm not a fashion or clothing person and it can be overwhelming to put together a whole look.
+I have a hard time finding clothes that look good on me or that I even like.

-I'm not a fashion person so its' hard.

 So start with one piece of clothing that you really like and build around it.